Agos09/notes-agostinodeangelis/README.md

 ## 🎯 Use Cases

-### Personal Knowledge Base
-- Capture ideas and insights from reading
-- Build connections between concepts
+### Cognitive Research & Education
+- Explore the intersection of human cognition and digital technology
+- Document research findings on learning and knowledge acquisition
-- Create comprehensive topic maps
+- Create comprehensive maps of cognitive science concepts
-- Share knowledge publicly
+- Share insights on digital literacy and information processing

-### Professional Blog
-- Demonstrate expertise through networked content
+### Philosophy & Epistemology
+- Build networks of philosophical concepts and theories
-- Show thought evolution over time
+- Track the evolution of knowledge theories over time
-- Create comprehensive resource collections
+- Create comprehensive resource collections on epistemology
-- Engage readers with interactive features
+- Engage readers with interactive philosophical explorations

-### Research Documentation
+### Digital Transformation Studies
-- Organize research findings
+- Organize research on how technology affects human cognition
-- Track idea development
+- Track idea development in digital humanities
-- Create literature reviews
+- Create literature reviews on AI and human intelligence
-- Share research publicly
+- Share research on information overload and digital literacy

+### Personal Knowledge Development
+- Capture insights from reading across multiple disciplines
+- Build connections between cognitive science, philosophy, and technology
+- Create comprehensive topic maps on human learning
+- Develop understanding of the digital age's impact on cognition

 ## 🔧 Customization